rcakra606-code/TravelOps/README.md

 5. Start Command: `npm start`
 6. Health Check Path: `/healthz`
 7. Add environment variables from section (4) in the Render dashboard.
 Use your Neon connection string with `?sslmode=require`.
 8. Deploy.
-When up, go to the URL → login as `admin` / `admin` → change password immediately.
+When up, go to the URL → login as `admin` / `Admin1234!` → change password immediately.

 ## 6) Roles & Ownership
 - basic: can view all tables (except users); can edit only own rows (staff_name) in staff-owned tables; cannot delete.